 Possibly the most impressive thing about the ride, however, was the ridiculously quick loading cycle.
 This is a definite argument for all roller coasters being run on a pay per ride basis; when every patron is additional revenue things suddenly take on a great deal more urgency.
 Passengers were unloading even before the train came to a complete stop, and the next train was loaded, locked, and dispatched in less than twenty seconds.
 If they can do it here, why can't other parks?

-Most of the other attractions were standard fare, but there is one worthy of note.
-Though we didn't try it, there was a two story mirror maze, the first either of us had seen anywhere.
+Most of the other attractions were standard fare, but there was a two story mirror maze, the first either of us had seen anywhere.
+We decided against trying it (how different could it be?) but it was certainly fun to look at.